But don’t ruin all that hard work by inhaling a tub of ice cream!

 Double Chocolate No-Bake Vegan Brownies.
 (Boom!)
 This vegan brownie recipe only has four ingredients and you can assemble it in 10 minutes.

-There’s no oven time required, so if you’re one of those raw cookie dough eaters (or just looking for a gluten-free snack), then this is definitely the dessert for you.
-Get the recipe.
+There’s no oven time required, so if you’re one of those raw-cookie-dough eaters, then this is definitely the dessert for you.

 Breaking news: Healthier Peanut Butter Chocolate Chip Cookies exist.
 These flourless cookies are held together by a protein-rich combo of quinoa, peanut butter, and egg with the perfect amount of dark chocolate chips sprinkled right in.